PatHightree/Looking-Glass-batch-tools/README.md

 ## Image Magick
 These commandline scripts use Image Magick to assemble image sequences into quilts and back.
-They are a bit rough, but they served me well at the time...
+They are pretty rough, but they served me well at the time...
-I would suggest using [Looking Gloves](https://lookinggloves.vercel.app) instead to convert your quilts.
+I would suggest using [Looking Gloves](https://lookinggloves.vercel.app) instead to convert image sequences to quilts.

 [Image Magick commandline scripts](Docs/ImageMagick_commandline.md)